Gynecological Cancer

 - Have a family medical history of gynaecological cancer

-The two most common tests for ovarian cancer screening (except for a complete pelvic exam) are transvaginal ultrasound (TVUS) and CA-125 blood test.
-TVUS uses sound waves to observe the uterus, fallopian tubes and ovaries by inserting an ultrasound transducer into the vagina.
-Other cancer diagnostic tests include:
+Gynecological Cancer The 2 tests most commonly used to screen for ovarian cancer (besides a complete pelvic exam) are transvaginal ultrasound (TVUS) and the CA-125 blood test.
+TVUS (transvaginal ultrasound) is a test that uses sound waves to look at the uterus, fallopian tubes, and ovaries by inserting an ultrasound wand into the vagina.
+Other cancer evaluation include:

-Check for palpable tumours in the abdomen, which are usually large uterine fibroids, ovarian cysts or ascites caused by cancer.
+- Abdominal examination: Check for any palpable tumors, usually large uterine fibroids, ovarian cysts, or ascites caused by cancer.

 Treatment of Gynaecological Cancer